Chart Color Schemes

 Tullamarine was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Tullamarine has a high level of cultural diversity, with 35.6% of its population born overseas and 36.0% speaking a language other than English at home.
-Christianity is the predominant religion in Tullamarine, accounting for 64.1% of the population, compared to 45.4% across Greater Melbourne.
-The top three ancestral groups in Tullamarine are English (17.6%), Australian (16.6%), and Other (16.1%).
+Tullamarine's population has a significant cultural diversity, with 35.6% born overseas and 36.0% speaking languages other than English at home.
+Christianity is the predominant religion in Tullamarine, accounting for 64.1%, compared to 43.0% across Greater Melbourne.
+The top three ancestral groups are English (17.6%), Australian (16.6%), and Other (16.1%).

 Frequently Asked Questions - Diversity